 Atlanta Mayor Keisha Lance Bottoms tests positive for coronavirus

-Atlanta's mayor, Keisha Lance Bottoms, has tested positive for coronavirus, she announced Monday afternoon.
-Bottoms, 50, said she has not experienced any symptoms of the virus.
+Atlanta's mayor, Keisha Lance Bottoms, has tested positive for coronavirus, she announced Monday, saying "COVID-19 has literally hit home."
+Bottoms, a 50-year-old Democrat in her first-term, said she and her husband only experienced symptoms similar to seasonal allergies.

-"COVID-19 has literally hit home.
-I have had NO symptoms and have tested positive," she tweeted Monday.

-Bottoms, in an appearance on MSNBC, said the positive test result was a "shock" and she thought to get tested because her husband had been sleeping more than usual.
+Bottoms, in an appearance on MSNBC, said the positive test result was a "shock" and she only decided to get tested because her husband had been sleeping more than usual.

 "It leaves me for a loss of words because I think it really speaks to how contagious this virus is.
 We've taken all the precautions that you can possibly take.
 I have no idea when and where we were exposed," she said.